jens-limbach/SSv2-custom-service-samples/README.md

-# Getting Started
+# Custom Services - Sample Object

-Welcome to your new project.
+Welcome to our new CAP project.
+This is the backend connected to our Hana DB where the generated frontend on SSv2 stores its data.

 It contains these folders and files, following our recommended project layout: